- Learn MySQL

 mysql> SELECT COUNT(*) as repetitions, last_name, first_name -> FROM person_tbl -> GROUP BY last_name, first_name -> HAVING repetitions > 1;

-This query will return a list of all the duplicate records in person_tbl table.
-In general, to identify sets of values that are duplicated, do the following:
+This query will return a list of all the duplicate records in the person_tbl table.
+In general, to identify sets of values that are duplicated, follow the steps given below.

 Determine which columns contain the values that may be duplicated.

-List those columns in the column selection list, along with COUNT(*).
+List those columns in the column selection list, along with the COUNT(*).

 List the columns in the GROUP BY clause as well.

-You can use DISTINCT along with SELECT statement to find out unique records available in a table.
+You can use the DISTINCT command along with the SELECT statement to find out unique records available in a table.

 mysql> SELECT DISTINCT last_name, first_name -> FROM person_tbl -> ORDER BY last_name;

-An alternative to DISTINCT is to add a GROUP BY clause that names the columns you're selecting.
-This has the effect of removing duplicates and selecting only the unique combinations of values in the specified columns:
+An alternative to the DISTINCT command is to add a GROUP BY clause that names the columns you are selecting.
+This has the effect of removing duplicates and selecting only the unique combinations of values in the specified columns.

 mysql> SELECT last_name, first_name -> FROM person_tbl -> GROUP BY (last_name, first_name);

-If you have duplicate records in a table and you want to remove all the duplicate records from that table then here is the procedure.
+If you have duplicate records in a table and you want to remove all the duplicate records from that table, then follow the procedure given below.

 mysql> CREATE TABLE tmp SELECT last_name, first_name, sex -> FROM person_tbl; -> GROUP BY (last_name, first_name); mysql> DROP TABLE person_tbl; mysql> ALTER TABLE tmp RENAME TO person_tbl;

-An easy way of removing duplicate records from a table is that add an INDEX or PRIMAY KEY to that table.
-Even if this table is already available you can use this technique to remove duplicate records and you will be safe in future as well.
+An easy way of removing duplicate records from a table is to add an INDEX or a PRIMARY KEY to that table.
+Even if this table is already available, you can use this technique to remove the duplicate records and you will be safe in future as well.

 mysql> ALTER IGNORE TABLE person_tbl -> ADD PRIMARY KEY (last_name, first_name);